angular-slider/ngx-slider/README.md

 ## Developer information

-If you'd like to contribute to the project, or check out the plans for future, see [DEVELOPERS.md](DEVELOPERS.md).
+If you would like to contribute to the project, see [DEVELOPERS.md](DEVELOPERS.md).

 ## License